Why is prompting hard? Understanding prompts on binary sequence predictors: ADDITIONAL EXPERIMENTAL RESULTS

 \Cref{fig:sensitivity_0.6_landscape} shows the ``loss landscape'' of prompts on the Bayes predictor.
 In addition to the flat landscape similar to \cref{fig:sensitivity_landscape}, the KL divergence does not go towards zero, which is a sign of OOMD prompting.
 Thus, the optimal prompts are harder to identify, and the best prompt does not improve the performance much.

-\subsection{Pretraining on \texorpdfstring{$\BetaBern$}{BetaBern}, prompting towards \texorpdfstring{$\Bern$}{Bern} (IMD)}
+\subsection{Pretraining on \texorpdfstring{$\BetaBern$}{BetaBern}, Prompting towards \texorpdfstring{$\Bern$}{Bern} (IMD)}

-\subsubsection{Proportion correct}
+\subsubsection{Proportion Correct}

 \Cref{fig:beta_categorical_supp} extends the results in \cref{fig:beta_categorical}.
-In almost all prompt setups, the all neural predictors show very similar trends compared to the Bayes predictor.
+In almost all prompt setups, all neural predictors show very similar trends compared to the Bayes predictor.

-\subsubsection{Distribution of empirically optimal prompts}
+\subsubsection{Distribution of Empirically Optimal Prompts}

 As \cref{fig:beta_categorical_emp_dist} shows, the empirically optimal prompts are highly likely correct, suggesting that the distribution is very concentrated at $s^*$.
-To show how the empirical $\hat s$ differ when they do, we show the distribution of $\hat s$ for the setting $q=\Bern(0.7)$, $N=100$ and $T=3$ in \cref{fig:beta_categorical_emp_dist}.
-Unlike in previous case, the prompt distribution is still very close to $s^*$, giving more or less the same ratio of \ONE and hence consistent interpretation.
+To show how the empirical $\hat s$ differs, we check the distribution of $\hat s$ for the setting $q=\Bern(0.7)$, $N=100$ and $T=3$ in \cref{fig:beta_categorical_emp_dist}.
+Unlike in previous cases, the prompt distribution is still very close to $s^*$, giving more or less the same ratio of \ONEs and hence consistent interpretation.

-\subsubsection{Effect of the prior at shorter sequence length}
+\subsubsection{Effect of the Prior at Shorter Sequence Length}

 The mismatch at shorter $T$ is due to the uniform prior $\Beta(1,1)$ having pseudocounts of 1 \ONE and 1 \ZERO, which regularizes the predicted bias towards 0.5 by adding 1 to each counter.
 For shorter $T$, say $T=1$, it is important to get the ratio correct after this regularization, since the Bayes optimal predictor gives $p(x_1=1|s)=(S_1(s) + 1) / (S_0(s) + S_1(s) + 2)$.
-If we added 1 to each count, then the regularized ratio is closer to the true bias.
+If we add 1 to each count, then the regularized ratio is closer to the true bias.
 To reduce the gap between the regularized ratio, the optimal prompt length under the upper limit $\Lmax$ may be less than $\Lmax$.
 For example, for $\Lmax=10$ and $q=\Bern(0.7)$, the optimal prompt is 2 \ZEROs and 6 \ONEs and has length 8 (see \cref{tab:betabern_seq_len}); the regularized ratio is then $(6+1) / (2 + 6 + 2) = 0.7$, which is optimal for predicting the next $x_1$.